Britannia Removals

 • The Czech Republic and Slovakia used to be one country until they split in 1993, and the two languages are also mutually intelligible to those accustomed to the other language’s pronunciation.

-• The majority of the Czech population is either atheist or non-believer in god.
+• The majority of the Czech population is either atheist or non-believer in god, making it one of the least religious countries in the world.

 Key Information